10 Best Audience Data Providers of 2026

 Can you integrate audience data directly into your CRM?

-Yes, most enterprise audience data providers offer native integrations with Salesforce, HubSpot, Microsoft Dynamics, and other major CRM systems.
+Yes, most enterprise audience data providers offer native integrations with Salesforce, Microsoft Dynamics, and other major CRM systems.
 These integrations sync contact data, enrich existing records, and trigger workflows automatically without manual CSV uploads.
+ZoomInfo Marketing solutions include native CRM integrations alongside audience segmentation and intent activation in a single platform.

 How helpful was this article?